ylikx/forpy/README.md

 No copy of the Fortran array is made and storage has to be managed by the Fortran programmer.

+Since the Fortran array can now be modified not only directly but also indirectly by the `ndarray`, it is necessary to add the `asynchronous` attribute to the Fortran array declaration, since without it compiler optimization related bugs can occur (depending on code, compiler and compiler options).
+Alternatively you could also use the `volatile` attribute.

 ```Fortran
 program ndarray01
   use forpy_mod